 Typical aging rate: ±1 ppm/year to ±5 ppm/year

-The crystal controlled clock oscillator (XO) is a device that achieves its temperature stability from the quartz crystal's inherent temperature stability (see also crystal oscillator).
+The crystal controlled clock oscillator (XO) is a device that achieves its temperature stability from the quartz crystal's inherent temperature stability.
 This characteristic is typically specified in tens of parts per million (ppm).
 The initial accuracy at room temperature (+25°C) is dictated by the calibration of the crystal for the most part.
-A typical calibration tolerance for an AT crystal would be ±10 ppm.

 Quartz Crystal Oscillators That Will Take You Further

 We're taking our OCXOs to new levels with our high-performance Ultra-Stable capabilities.
 Check out some of the best quartz crystal oscillator technology on the market today. #BlileyTakesYouFurther